Kube-f/Kube/README.md

 a function on the namespace itself.
 This means that functions defined on a certain namespace can only be used when the namespace is imported.

+It is also important to note that all functions defined through `def` are promisified on definition to make sure all functions are executed at the right time preventing things like race conditions adn unexpected behaviour

 For example, this is how it can be used:

 ```js